Hamburg - Advent of Sysadmin 2025

 I'm doing each challenge every day and I'm publishing a quick write up for each one every day.

+Spoiler alert!
+This gives the solution to the challenge.
 If you want to do it on your own, stop reading.

 Scenario: "Hamburg": Find the AWS EC2 volume